merit-network/ZenPacks.zenoss.PagerDuty/README.md

 Usage
 ---------
 **1) Configure  PagerDuty instance**
 In order for PagerDuty to work with Zenoss an API key should be obtained.
 In PagerDuty dashboard go to Configuration->API access->Create API Key.
-Choose API version "v1 Legacy".
-After that create an integration of type "Events API v1" for necessary services.
+If you are presented with an option, choose "v2."
+After that create an integration of type "Events API v2" for necessary services.

 **2) In Zenoss**
 Go to ADVANCED->Settings->PagerDuty.
 Enter your PagerDuty subdomain & API key generated before and click "Apply".